mnemnion/orb/doc/md/walk/codex.md

          codex.lib = sub
       end
    end
-   if orbDir and srcDir and libDir and subLibDir then
+   if orbDir and srcDir and libDir and srcLibDir then
       -- check equality of /lib and /src/lib codex.codex = true
    end